TheCarsonWest/nerd-emoji/apush/ids/u2/Battle of Yorktown.md

 ## Who:
 * **British:** General Charles Cornwallis and the British Army
-* **American/French:** General George Washington, Comte de Rochambeau (French), and combined American and French forces.
+* **American/French:** General George [[Washington]], Comte de Rochambeau (French), and combined American and French forces.

 ## What:
 The decisive battle of the American Revolutionary War.
-A combined Franco-American force,  surrounded Cornwallis's army at Yorktown, Virginia.
+A combined Franco-American force,  surrounded Cornwallis's army at Yorktown, [[Virginia]].
 The siege resulted in the surrender of the British army.

 ## Impact: Why Significant?:
 * **End of Major Fighting:** Cornwallis's surrender effectively ended major fighting in the Revolutionary War.
 While some skirmishes continued, the British lacked the resources and will to continue a major campaign in North America.